awsdocs/aws-opsworks-user-guide/doc_source/chef-12-linux.md

 ## Supported Operating Systems<a name="chef-12-linux-supported-oses"></a>

 Chef 12 supports the same Linux operating systems as previous versions of Chef\.
-For a list of Linux operating system types and versions that Chef 12 Linux stacks can use, see [Linux Operating Systems](workinginstances-os-linux.md)\.
+For a list of Linux operating system types and versions that Chef 12 Linux stacks can use, see [Linux operating systems](workinginstances-os-linux.md)\.

 ## Supported Instance Types<a name="chef-12-linux-supported-instance-types"></a>